OfficeDev/office-scripts-docs/docs/resources/samples/range-basics.md

 ---
 title: 'Range basics in Office Scripts'
-description: 'Learn about basic methods in the Range object.' ms.date: 02/26/2021
+description: 'Learn basics about using the Range object in Office Scripts.' ms.date: 02/26/2021
 localization_priority: Normal
 ---